Ugandan Bush War: Fall of Obote and formation of the National Unity government

-However, the unrest in the UNLA eventually escalated when Acholi troops mutinied in Jinja and other locations in June 1985.
+To the UNLA's shock, the NRA managed to inflict two substantial defeats on the government in June 1985, namely the Battle of Kembogo and the Battle of Rubona.
+In particular, Kembogo represented one of the worst UNLA losses up to this point, and greatly impacted the military's morale and cohesion.
+The unrest in the UNLA eventually escalated when Acholi troops mutinied in Jinja and other locations in late June 1985.
 Rifts subsequently erupted in the government and some political groups such as the Democratic Party attempted to exploit the chaos by gaining control over the military.
 The news also reached Gulu, where Lieutenant General Bazilio Olara-Okello, an Acholi, was stationed.
 Fearing that a new government in Kampala might purge the Acholi, he revolted.
 Olara-Okello gathered a force dominated by Acholi mutineers, and won the support of ex-Amin loyalists from the West Nile and Sudan.
 Using these troops, he conquered Lira, and then marched on Kampala.
 The capital fell after a short battle in July 1985, but Obote had already fled to Tanzania.
 He later relocated to Kenya and finally Zambia.
-After the successful coup, General Tito Okello was installed as President; this marked the first time in Uganda's history when Acholi had achieved state power.
+After the successful coup, General Tito Okello was installed as president; this marked the first time in Uganda's history when Acholi had achieved state power.
 The coup had catastrophic consequences for the UNLA.
 The new Acholi leadership promptly began to use their new power to disempower and exploit other ethnic groups including Langi, resulting in the collapse of discipline and order among many military units.
 From then on, the UNLA gradually devolved into "marauding bands" and declined in numbers to about 15,000 troops by late 1985.
 Some commanders such as Ogole fled into exile.
 On 23 August, the 196 North Korean military advisers to the UNLA were flown out of Uganda.